matrix-org/matrix-spec-proposals/proposals/2775-lazy-loading-over-federation.md

 `m.room.member`s (see Stats section below).

-Therefore, in the response to `/send_join` (or a MSC2444 `/peek`), we propose sending only the following `m.room.member` events if the initiating server includes `lazy_load_members: true` in their JSON request body.
+Therefore, in the response to `/send_join` (or a MSC2444 `/peek`), we propose sending only the following `m.room.member` events (if the initiating server includes `lazy_load_members: true` in their JSON request body):

  * the "hero" room members which are needed for clients to display a summary of the room (based on the